AndreKuratomi/finances_tables_to_db_and_mail/README.md

 <h3>When the month changes:</h3>
 This application is designed to operate at the beggining and during the month.
 When it changes something else must be done: in the application's folder there is a file named "DELETE_ME_BEFORE_FIRST_MONTH_OPERATION.txt" that must be deleted before starting the first process of the month.
 Its deletion will delete all the application's tables and its reports.
 More about that in [Applications behaviour by case](#applications-behaviour-by-case).

-For deep information or how the app works read the chapter below:
+For deep information for how the app works read the chapter below:

 <br>

 ## A detailed description

-This chapter is made for developers and for everyone that
+This chapter is made for developers and for everyone that want to really understand how the app works and may be configured.

 <h3>Summary process</h3>